ua-2024q3-astr513/astr513/docs/ode2.md

 #anim.save('double_pendulum.mp4', fps=30, extra_args=['-vcodec', 'libx264'])
 ```

+However, because the problem is so non-linear, the solution changes significantly not just when we change the initial conditions, but also change the time step.
+How do we know if the time step is chosen propertly?
+How do we know if the solution is accurate enough?

++++

 ## Numerical Stability of Integrators

 Numerical Stability in the context of ODE solvers refers to the ability of a numerical method to control the growth of errors introduced during the iterative process of approximation.